-a) Totalized net hourly Load reduction data of the DADRP resource (i.e., the net hourly Load reduction data totalized across all Demand Side Resources that are registered, either individually or collectively with other Demand Side Resources, as a DADRP resource) for the period of the scheduled Load reduction of the DADRP resource in the format required for reporting to the ISO's Settlement Data Exchange application;
+a) Totalized net H hourly Load reduction data of the DADRP resource (i.e., the net hourly Load reduction data totalized across all Demand Side Resources that are registered, either individually or collectively with other Demand Side Resources, as a DADRP resource) for the period of the scheduled Load reduction of the

-- b) Hourly-interval metered Load data for each of the individual Demand Side
+DADRP resource in the format required for reporting to the ISO's Settlement Data Exchange application;

-Resources that is registered as part of a single DADRP resource, for all hours of the day on the days of the scheduled Load reduction of the DADRP resource; and - c) Hourly-interval metered Load data for each of the individual Demand Side Resources that is registered as part of a single DADRP resource, for all hours of each of the thirty days preceding the day in which the DADRP resource is scheduled.
+- b) Hourly\-interval metered Load data for each of the individual Demand Side Resources that is registered as part of a single-the DADRP resource, for all hours of the day on the days of the scheduled Load reduction of the DADRP resource; and - c) Hourly--interval metered Load data for each of the individual Demand Side Resources that is registered as part of a single DADRP resource, for all hours of each of the thirty days preceding the day in which the DADRP resource is scheduled. all hours of the day for all Demand Side Resources that are collectively enrolled as the DADRP resource when the DADRP resource is scheduled; and - All hourly interval metered Load data underlying the ECBL calculations for each scheduled Load reduction, including any data required to establish any Weekday Proxy or Weekend Proxy values.